Azerbaijan: Crackdown on Independent Media Intensifies - 6 Abzas Media Journalists Behind Bars

 Upon her arrival at court, Gasimova was handcuffed and accompanied by her lawyer, Bahruz Bayramov.
 Bayramov vehemently denied the charges of smuggling, calling them "baseless and absurd."
 Gasimova herself believes that her arrest is directly related to her journalistic activities.

-On March 7, 2024, Gasimova’s pre-trial detention period was extended until June 13, 2024.
+On March June 10, 2024, Gasimova’s pre-trial detention period was extended a further two months until August 13, 2024.

 Escalating Crackdown on Independent Media in Azerbaijan